Professional certification in financial services: International Certificate in Corporate Finance

 The International Certificate in Corporate Finance (ICCF) is a professional designation for employees in corporate finance, covering financial analysis, valuation and decision making.
 The program comprises three 6-week online courses, three major cases studies, and a 2-hour final exam.

 The program is delivered by First Finance Institute in partnership with the following four business schools:

 HEC Paris, Columbia, Wharton and IE Business School.

 Risk management and quantitative finance

 Certificate in Quantitative Finance

 The Certificate in Quantitative Finance (CQF) is an online part-time financial engineering program;

 it was founded by Paul Wilmott in 2003, and is conferred by the CQF Institute.

 The CQF can be completed as a single six-month program or split into two three-month levels.

 It is designed for in-depth training for individuals in derivatives, IT, quantitative trading, insurance, model validation or risk management.

 The program's focus is on the practical implementation of techniques ("real-world quantitative finance"), it thus incorporates an element of questioning and analyzing models and methods;

 it assumes some background in mathematics and programming.

 See also under Quantitative analysis (finance), Financial engineering, and Financial modeling.

+Certified Risk Management Professional

+The Certified Risk Management Professional (RIMS-CRMP) is an enterprise risk management (ERM) focused credential offered by RIMS, the Risk and Insurance Management Society.

+Candidates sit a two-hour competency based exam, and require a Bachelor's degree majoring in Risk Management together with a year's appropriate experience (or more with other qualifications);

+certificants are then required to uphold a Code of Ethics and meet continuing education requirements in order to maintain the certification.

+(A similarly named certificate is offered by IRMSA in South Africa.)